grafana/grafana/docs/sources/datasources/tempo.md

 > **Note:** This feature is behind the `traceToMetrics` feature toggle.

-This is a configuration for the experimental trace to metrics feature.
-Select the target Prometheus data source and enter the desired query.
+To configure trace to metrics, select the target Prometheus data source and enter the desired query.

 -- **Data source -** Target data source.
--- **Query -** The query which will run when navigating from a trace to the metrics data source.
+-- **Query -** Query that runs when navigating from a trace to the metrics data source.

 ### Service Graph